projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-splitlock.rst

 .. _hld_splitlock:

-Handling Split-locked Access in ACRN
+Handling Split-Locked Access in ACRN
 ####################################

 A split lock is any atomic operation whose operand crosses two cache